fruitbox12/eth-router/README.md

 ## Why is this useful?

-A an application connection to an RPC has no built in authentication or transport layer security.
-By adding a SSL terminator with a CA signed certificate from Let's Encrypt and a reverse proxy in node.js, the following features could be built
+An application connection to an Ethereum node RPC has no built in authentication or transport layer security.
+By adding a SSL terminator with a CA signed certificate from Let's Encrypt and a reverse proxy in node.js, this project adds encryption and API token authentication.
+It could be extended to the following

-* Authentication with API tokens
 * Oauth or SAML security
 * API transformations to extend the web3 specification
 * One gateway to many backend networks (Mainnet, various testing networks, private blockchains)

 ## API endpoint mapping

 `{application}` = "geth", "parity"
 `{proto}` = "wss", "https"

 domain: `{proto}://eth.example.com`
 Foundation (mainnet) location: `/{application}/mainnet`
 Ropsten: `/{applicaton}/ropsten`
 Kovan: `/{applicaton}/kovan`
 Rinkeby: `/{applicaton}/rinkeby`
 Dev RPC: `/{application}/development`

 # node.js stuff